aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 -  ``gather_output: (bool)`` : If true, call all-gather on output and make Y available to all Neuron devices, otherwise, every Neuron device will have its output which is Y_i = XA_i
+- ``sequence_parallel_enabled: (bool)`` : When sequence-parallel is enabled, it would gather the inputs from the sequence parallel region and perform the forward and backward passes
 -  ``dtype: (dtype)`` : Datatype for the weights
 -  ``device: (torch.device)`` : Device to initialize the weights on.
 By default, the weights would be initialized on CPU